python-kasa/python-kasa/docs/source/contribute.md

 # Contributing

 You probably arrived to this page as you are interested in contributing to python-kasa in some form?
-All types of contributions are very welcome, so thank you already!
+All types of contributions are very welcome, so thank you!
 This page aims to help you to get started.

 ```{contents} Contents